udexon/SMMP/Graph:Note.md

 This has a far reaching consequence: It implies that any known programming language can execute Reverse Polish Notation, making it THE unique candidate to unify ALL known programming languages.

-Further, if all programmming languages can be transformed to RPN, then the code written in any programming language can be shared as RPN scripts, making it possible for the first time in human history, to any programmer to share and reuse ALL code ever published and stored on the Internet.
+Further, if all programmming languages can be transformed to RPN, then the code written in any programming language can be shared as RPN scripts, making it possible for the first time in human history, for any programmer to share and reuse ALL code ever published and stored on the Internet.

-Let
+Let's reiterate the last paragraph to let perhaps the most significant breakthrough in the history of computing to sink it:

+- *If all programmming languages can be transformed to RPN, then the code written in any programming language can be shared as RPN scripts, making it possible for the first time in human history, for any programmer to share and reuse ALL code ever published and stored on the Internet.*